utshomax/postman-docs/src/pages/docs/getting-started/using-api-client.md

 * The sidebar shows a history of the requests you've sent.
 Select a request in the history to open it in a new tab.
 Learn more about [viewing your request history](/docs/getting-started/navigating-postman/#history).

+> You can also use the API Client to write and execute [test scripts](/docs/writing-scripts/pre-request-scripts/) and to [visualize response data](/docs/sending-requests/visualizer/).

 ## Moving from the API Client to a workspace

 Workspaces enable you to organize your Postman work and collaborate with teammates.
-Once you're in a workspace, you can save requests to collections, use environments and variables, build APIs, and more.
+Once you're in a workspace, you can save requests to [collections](/docs/collections/using-collections/), use [environments](/docs/sending-requests/managing-environments/) and [variables](/docs/sending-requests/variables/), build [APIs](/docs/designing-and-developing-your-api/the-api-workflow/), and more.

 To switch to a workspace, you need to sign in to your Postman account or sign up for a new Postman account.
 You can move all of your open requests and history from the API Client to your workspace, so you can pick up right where you left off.